Dear sustainable business owner

 But we don't just stop at eco-friendly web hosting - we want to help you make an even bigger difference to the world.
 We work with Eden Reforestation Projects to reverse deforestation and lift villagers out of poverty, by creating employment through their tree planting programs in Ethiopia, Haiti, Indonesia, Madagascar and Nepal.
 By making the choice to go green with us, you'll get trees planted on your behalf every month too.

-We’ve planted over 9,000 trees so far and we’d love to get your help to reach our target of 10,000 very soon!
+We’ve planted over 10,000 trees so far and we’d love your help to plant even more!

 With the tremendous amount of energy needed to power data centers and their rapid growth, how we power this digital infrastructure is rapidly becoming critical in determining whether we will be able to stave off climate change in time to avoid planetary catastrophe.